LukePappa/myOS/b.md

-Ourism teaches that perfect meditation may be attained through adherence to the single instruction: "Be."
-The aim of Ourism is to enlighten humanity.
+Ourism teaches the single meditative instruction: "Be."
+The aim of Ourism is to spread this teaching to all.